gol4ng/logger/README.md

 [![GoDoc](https://godoc.org/github.com/gol4ng/logger?status.svg)](https://godoc.org/github.com/gol4ng/logger)

 Gol4ng/Logger is another GO logger.
-The main line was to provide a friendly and fast API to send your log whenever you want.
+The main line is to provide a friendly and fast API to send your log whenever you want.

 ## Installation